laibniz/shelf-analytics-base/readme.md

 ```

 The script will utilize the pre-trained model and the knowledge base of classified crops stored in data/knowledge_base to make predictions.
 The results will be saved in a text file located at data/testing/predictions.txt.
 The file will have the following format:
+Client actions are logged to the backend via the `/log` endpoint.
+Check both the backend and frontend terminals for detailed logs during development.

 ```txt
 the crop image testing is predicted as cocacola_can with a 100% probability the crop image testing10 is predicted as sprite_pet with a 80% probability